-Action Support Preparation Giving Birth Take a pregnancy test Check which Government Benefits you are entitled to (including Maternity Allowance after week 26 and Sure Start Maternity Grant Start buying the ▼things you'll need for your baby Make sure you know the Review your SGB's Pregnancy Guidance/Policy Make an appointment to see your midwife or GP (starting your antenatal care) Feeling hungry?
-Stick to a ■Pack your bag ready for the birth Notify your SGB about your pregnancy (informally and formally in writing as soon as possible) Book antenatal classes through the NHS and/or NCT At least three months prior to the due date, meet with your SGB and performance support staff to discuss your intentions following birth When in labour, phone the maternity unit before leaving home Your pregnancy should remain confidential.
-Agree with your SGB when it may be appropriate to notify other athletes and staff Check eligibility for free milk, fruit and vegetables through #Healthy Start Agree on engagement levels with your SGB, which may involve attending training sessions Consider engaging with your SGB within three months (timing is athlete-led) of the birth of your baby
+Action Support Preparation Giving Birth Take a pregnancy test Check which Government Benefits you are entitled to (including Maternity Allowance after week 26 and Sure Start Maternity Grant Start buying the ₹things you'll need for your baby Make sure you know the ✓ signs of labour Review your SGB's Pregnancy Guidance/Policy Make an appointment to see your midwife or GP (starting your antenatal care) Feeling hungry?
+Stick to a ★healthy diet ₹Pack your bag ready for the birth Notify your SGB about your pregnancy.
+It is your choice whether you inform your SGB verbally or in writing.
+Book antenatal classes through the NHS and/or NCT At least three months prior to the due date, meet with your SGB and performance support staff to discuss your intentions following birth When in labour, phone the maternity unit before leaving home Your pregnancy should remain confidential.
+Agree with your SGB when it may be appropriate to notify other athletes and staff Check eligibility for free milk, fruit and vegetables through Agree on engagement levels with your SGB, which may involve attending training sessions Consider engaging with your SGB within three months (timing is athlete-led) of the birth of your baby